raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 When you first start the app, you'll be prompted to provide an approximate location. *This data will be shared with the API service to gather information about your area.
 This information isn't shared anywhere else on-line, but will be saved on your Playdate's local disk.*

 After providing a location, you'll be prompted to adjust a few settings — namely, temperature preference, and measurement preference.
 After this, the Playdate will attempt to connect to the Internet and grab weather data for your area.
+If your Playdate cannot connect to the Internet, an error message will appear and you'll be prompted to try again later.

 ## Where are you?

 If the resulting API data doesn't match your location, try being a bit more specific with your data entry.
-For example, instead of "Portland", try inputting something like "Portland OR", or a direct ZIP code.
+For example, instead of "Portland", try inputting something like "Portland OR", or a direct ZIP/Postal code.
+Cloudburst should work with most (if not all) areas around the globe — if you live in or discover an area that you just cannot get to work, let me know!

 # Weather